iveykun/final-project-discord/README.md

 if you do not join before hand it will join automatically.

 setbday works by taking the username (like mine is ivey-kun#2275) which is unique for every discord user, and then saves it into a file with their birthday like january 2nd would be 0102.
 The bot checks the first 4 characters of each line in the file and then compares it with today's date.
 If there is a match, the function birthday() will send a birthday wish in the chat.
 You have to change the chat ID for every different server, in this code it is set to my personal test server.

+if the person has already set his birthday, the bot will simply recall the bday and will not set another instance.
+Howevwre, if they made a mistake, you will have to go in the birthdayFile.txt and remove it manually because using w+ in my program erases all the birthdays.
+I have resorted to using a+ to avoid that.